-binLength : int

-Length of the window/bin.
+binLength [int] Length of the window/bin.
 This value is overruled by bedFile if present.

-numberOfSamples : int

-Total number of samples.
+numberOfSamples [int] Total number of samples.
 The genome is divided into numberOfSamples, each with a window/bin length equal to binLength.
-This value is overruled by stepSize in case such value is present and by bedFile in which case the number of samples and bins are defined in the bed file numberOfProcessors : int verbose : bool region : str

-Number of processors to use.
-Default is 4

-Output messages.
-Default: False

-Region to limit the computation in the form chrom:start:end.
+This value is overruled by stepSize in case such value is present and by bedFile in which case the number of samples and bins are defined in the bed file numberOfProcessors [int] Number of processors to use.
+Default is 4 verbose [bool] Output messages.
+Default: False region [str] Region to limit the computation in the form chrom:start:end.

-bedFile : file\handle

-File handle of a bed file containing the regions for which to compute the coverage.
+bedFile [list of file\handles.]
+Each file handle corresponds to a bed file containing the regions for which to compute the coverage.
 This option overrules binLength, numberOfSamples and stepSize.

-blackListFileName : str

-A string containing a BED file with blacklist regions.
+blackListFileName [str] A string containing a BED file with blacklist regions.